 Where to Stay on the Isle of Skye

-Portree is the Isle of Skye’s largest town.
-Most people stay here.
-Portree offers a great mix of hotels and B&B establishments.
-Here are some recommended places:
+Portree is the Isle of Skye’s largest town with a great mix of hotels and B&B establishments.
+Here are some recommended places in and around Portree.

 When to Make Your Reservations

 This is very important!!
 Learn from our “mistake.”
 We booked our accommodations at the end of May for a visit to the Isle of Skye at the very end of July.
 Two months before our trip, accommodations on all of the Isle of Skye were 95% booked.
 I emailed every single one of the 100+ B&B’s on the island, as well as hotels and hostels.
-One place was available for our dates, the Quiraing Guest House.
-Even though it was the last place left for our dates, it was still a very nice place to stay.
+We got lucky, with one B&B that still had vacancies.

 So, if you will be traveling to the Isle of Skye during the summer months, book your accommodations at least 3 months in advance.
 Six months would be even better.